 South Bank (A Rural Bank) Incorporated is organized under the laws and regulations governing the establishments and operations of rural banks in the Philippines under Republic Act (R.A.)
-No.720, as amended by R.A.
+No. 720, as amended by R.A.
 No. 7353 (Rural Bank Act of 1992).
 Its primary purpose is to carry out and engage in the business of extending rural credit to small farmers and tenants and to deserving rural industries and enterprises, to have and exercise all authority and powers, to do and perform acts, and to transact all businesses which may be legally had or done by rural banks organized under the aforementioned Act and to do all other things incident thereto and necessary and proper in connection with the said purpose which such territory, as may be determined by the Monetary Board of the Bangko Sentral ng Pilipinas (BSP).

-The certificate of incorporation of the Bank was issued by the Securities and Exchange Commission (SEC) on November 23, 1993 and shall expire on November 23, 2043.
+The certificate of incorporation of the Bank issued by the Securities and Exchange Commission (SEC) on November 23, 1993 and shall expire on November 23, 2043.

-Under Section 11 of Republic Act (RA) No. 11232, an Act providing for the Revised Corporation Code of the Philippines, a corporation shall have perpetual existence unless its articles of incorporation provides otherwise.
-Corporations with certificate of incorporation issued prior to the effectivity of the Code and which continue to exist shall also have perpetual existence.
+Under Section 11 of Republic Act (R.A.)
+No. 11232, an Act providing for the Revised Corporation Code of the Philippines, a corporation shall have perpetual existence unless its articles of incorporation provides otherwise.
+Corporations with certificate of incorporation issued prior to the effectivity of the Code and which continue to exist shall also have perpetual existence, unless the corporation upon a vote of its stockholders, representing a majority of its outstanding capital stock, notifies the SEC that it elects to retain its specific corporate term pursuant to its Article of Incorporation.
+The Bank has not signified its intention to retain its corporate term in its article of incorporation.